Occupational Health and Safety Management System (ISO 45001)

 - Potentially reduces audit frequency from regulators and other interested parties

-- Demonstrates “Due Diligence” to create legally defensible position against possible lawsuits
+- Demonstrates “Due Diligence” to create a legally defensible position against possible lawsuits